 4. Ease of learning

 The internet has become a fundamental factor in education.
-The internet has provided people with disabilities access to learning materials in the comfort of their homes.
+The internet has provided persons with disabilities access to learning materials in the comfort of their homes.
 Additionally, some technologies have been devised specifically to enable learning among people with different types of disabilities.
 The internet enables the learners to proofread their essays using text-to-speech.
 There is also a voice recognition software that allows students to fully express their ideas, helping people with cognitive and learning disabilities.
 Individuals with low vision disabilities are not left behind as the internet allows them to access learning materials online.
 The materials are then fed to the optical scanners that can read printed material and store them electronically on computers.
 The materials can be read using speech synthesis or printed using Braille translation software and Braille printers.
-People with physical disabilities can learn in their homes' comfort as long as they have access to the internet.
+Persons with physical disabilities can learn in their homes' comfort as long as they have access to the internet.
 Online courses have become prevalent in the contemporary world, enabling people with disabilities to learn from home.
-This makes it possible for people with disabilities to be on the same level as their peers in education.
+This makes it possible for persons with disabilities to be on the same level as their peers in education.

 5. Access to services

 The internet has made it possible for people to access services through online platforms, and people with disabilities are no exception.
-People with disabilities can access all kinds of services from the comfort of their home, such as banking and shopping, including food and groceries, among other essential items.
-People with disabilities are taking advantage of the benefits brough by internet, ordering products and services online so that everything gets delivered to their doorstep.
+Persons with disabilities can access all kinds of services from the comfort of their home, such as banking and shopping, including food and groceries, among other essential items.
+Persons with disabilities are taking advantage of the benefits brough by internet, ordering products and services online so that everything gets delivered to their doorstep.
 Just a tap on their communication gadgets and the services are delivered.
 Accessing information has become easier, so even if someone does not have the physical ability to find the information, they can find it online.
-Government services directed towards people with disabilities have been available online, and people with disabilities can access them without visiting government offices.
+Government services directed towards people with disabilities have been available online, and persons with disabilities can access them without visiting government offices.
 Information can be sent through email or made available on the government website.

 The internet has created endless opportunities for people living with disabilities.
 Everything has been made easier from communication, learning, employment access, access to services, and networking through online support groups.
 With the internet, people with disabilities feel a part of the world, which was initially absent.
 Therefore, the internet has helped people with disabilities in many ways.
 Get some insight and read one of our blogs on Rights of Persons with Disabilities.